American Indian language

 Here is an article about Native boats.

-Overland, Ahtna people used tools like snowshoes and toboggans to travel across Alaska.
+Overland, Ahtna people used tools like snowshoes, toboggans, and dog sleds to travel across Alaska.

 Today, of course, Ahtna people also use cars... and non-native people also use canoes and snowshoes.